 We bundle the strengths of our entire group at our headquarters in Berlin-Marzahn.
-Here, on an area of almost 10,000 square metres, 10 companies and around 300 employees develop and produce cutting-edge technology for an enormous diversity of industry segments.
-Away from the hustle and bustle of Berlin’s city centre, but still easy to reach, the B.I.G.
-Campus offers our employees the peace and creative freedom they need to concentrate fully on the individual demands and requirements of our customers.
-As the headquarters of B.I.G., Marzahn also reflects the spirit of our company – authentic and relaxed, future-oriented and dynamic.
+This is where, on an area covering nearly 10,000 square meters, 10 companies and around 300 employees develop and produce cutting-edge technology for a wide variety of industries.
+Away from the hustle and bustle of Berlin’s city center, but still easy to reach, the B.I.G.
+Campus offers our people the peace of mind and creative freedom they need to focus on the special needs and demands of our customers.
+As the location for B.I.G. headquarters, Marzahn also reflects the spirit of our company – authentic and relaxed, future-focused and dynamic.

-By the way, the Campus project is by no means completed – the coming years will see further growth and, in the course of this, will bring even more opportunities for our customers and our employees.
-We look forward to seeing you here.
+By the way, the B.I.G.
+Campus project is far from complete.
+In the coming years, we will continue to grow and create even more opportunities for our customers and employees.
+We look forward to seeing you here!

-This motivated the establishment and founding of large companies in heavy industry and electrical engineering with names we still know today, including Borsig, Halske, Siemens and AEG.
-But Berlin also quickly became a leader in other sectors, e.g. in the chemical industry with companies such as Schering or Agfa.
+This drove the settlement and founding of large companies in heavy industry and electrical engineering with names we still recognize, including Borsig, Halske, Siemens and AEG.
+But Berlin also quickly became a leader in the chemical industry and other sectors with companies like Schering and Agfa.

-In this way, Berlin developed into Germany’s largest industrial centre at the beginning of the 20th century; an upswing that was also reflected in the number of jobs: in 1936, the city had 574,000 employees in the manufacturing sector – more in absolute figures than in the whole of Württemberg, Baden or Thuringia.
+Berlin developed into Germany’s largest industrial center at the beginning of the 20th century.
+This upswing was also reflected in the number of jobs.
+In 1936, the city had 574,000 employees in the manufacturing sector – more than in Württemberg, Baden or Thuringia.

-The Second World War brought this progress to an abrupt end: only 25% of the machine capacities could still be used.
-This led to a considerable relocation of production to western Germany, often accompanied by a change of company headquarters, as in the case of Siemens to Munich.
-Another example is Knorr-Bremse AG, which is based in our immediate vicinity and also moved its headquarters to Munich in 1946.
-As a result of these events, the number of jobs in 1950 fell to only 150,000 industrial workers.
-This trend could only be reversed by means of substantial subsidies: in 1961 this figure was again 315,000, but unfortunately the construction of the Berlin Wall brought this progress to a sudden end – despite further increases in subsidy measures.
+The Second World War brought this progress to an abrupt end.
+Only 25% of the machine capacities could still be used.
+This led to a mass relocation of production operations to West Germany, which often meant a change of company headquarters.
+Both Siemens and Knorr-Bremse AG, a braking system manufacturer based in our immediate area, moved their headquarters to Munich.
+As a result, the number of jobs for industrial workers in Berlin plunged to 150,000 by 1950.
+This trend could only be reversed with huge subsidies.
+By 1961, the number of jobs reached 315,000, but the Berlin Wall unfortunately brought this progress to a sudden stop – despite further increases in subsidies.

-The fall of the Berlin Wall in 1989 brought about a rapid structural change in the Berlin economy, resulting in an equally rapid reduction in industrial jobs: from 378,000 (1989 in West and East Berlin) to just under 100,000 in 2007, but since then, Berlin’s industry has experienced a veritable renaissance with the founding and relocation of new companies beyond the well-known examples from the software and media industries.
-The Berlin.Industrial.Group. is living proof of this by not only creating new and additional jobs, but also contributing disproportionately to the growth of the region and the urban district.
-And not least because it is expanding internationally from here, to the USA as well as to China.
-Ultimately, B.I.G. thus supports what is also pursued with high priority as a political goal: the re-industrialization of Berlin.
+The fall of the Berlin Wall in 1989 brought about a rapid structural change in the city’s economy.
+This also resulted in a loss of industrial jobs: from 378,000 (East and West Berlin in 1989) to just under 100,000 in 2007.
+Since then, Berlin’s industry has experienced a veritable renaissance with the founding and relocation of new companies – not only in the software and media industries.
+The Berlin.Industrial.Group. is living proof of this revitalization.
+Not only in terms of creating new jobs, but also by contributing substantially to the growth of the region and the local district.
+And by expanding internationally from here to the USA and to China, B.I.G. is also supporting a top-priority political goal: the reindustrialization of Berlin.